U.S. says Marines punished over Brazil prostitute

-BRASILIA Another embarrassing incident surfaced involving U.S. personnel and prostitution in Latin America on Tuesday, as Defense Secretary Leon Panetta announced that Marines had been punished after allegedly injuring a prostitute in Brazil in December.
+BRASILIA Another embarrassing incident surfaced involving U.S. personnel and prostitution in Latin America on Tuesday, as Defense Secretary Leon Panetta said that Marines had been punished for allegedly injuring a prostitute in Brazil in December.

 Panetta told reporters during a visit to Brasilia that the incident was fully investigated and the military personnel involved had been "severely punished," demoted and withdrawn from Brazil.

-The incident follows a separate scandal earlier this month that saw Secret Service members implicated in a night of partying with prostitutes in Cartagena, Colombia, shortly before President Barack Obama arrived for a summit there.

-A U.S. defense official, speaking on condition of anonymity, said the incident in Brazil involved three Marine security guards assigned to the U.S. embassy in Brasilia and one embassy staffer.
+A U.S. defense official, speaking on condition of anonymity, said the incident involved three Marine security guards assigned to the U.S. embassy in Brasilia and one embassy staffer.
+The personnel allegedly pushed a prostitute from a vehicle, breaking her collarbone, the official said.

-O Globo, Brazil's biggest TV network, broadcast an interview with a woman who identified herself as the victim.
-She said the incident began when she, a few other women and a group of Americans were leaving a Brasilia nightclub, and then she began to argue with the men's driver.

-She said that one of the Americans pushed her out of the car.
-She said she tried to hold onto the door, but then fell, hit her head on the ground and passed out.
+A second U.S. defense official could not confirm the nature of the prostitute's injuries.

+Questions over the incident follow a separate scandal involving the U.S. Secret Service in Cartagena, Colombia earlier this month on the eve of a visit by U.S. President Barack Obama.

 In the Colombia episode, eight Secret Service employees have left their jobs after being implicated in a night of partying and carousing with prostitutes that overshadowed Obama's participation in the Summit of the Americas.